Friday, October 01, 2010

 Photobucket

 Now it's easy in retrospect to forget that plenty of children grew up going to Catholic school without being molested.
-There are plenty of great humanitarian doctors and excellent teachers, and teachers' unions are a good thing as far as assuring reasonable pay rates and so forth, but once in place, the union should be ready to get out of the way and let bad teachers be fired, unions should not be championing incompetence, or forfeiting across the board raises in favor of being granted more control over hiring and firing practices.
+There are plenty of great humanitarian doctors and excellent teachers, and teachers' unions are a good thing as far as assuring reasonable pay rates and so forth, but once in place, the union should be ready to get out of the way and let bad teachers be fired, unions should not be championing incompetence, or forfeiting across the board raises in favor of being granted more control, which our union recently did, the equivalent of your boss saying 'your wife and I agreed you would take a pay cut but she'll get to control your life."

-Now most teachers who have tenure are awesome in every way which is why they get tenure, but a very small and certain few got it by chicanery, string-pulling and just applying every year for decade after decade until a dean is just to tired to refuse, or they get tenure but then caught up in union delegating and so forth, and let a little taste of power turn them into litigious, self-righteous grudge-carriers, kind of like old BECKETT.
-He was great as a teacher/drinking buddy but turn him into an archbiship/union rep and he's a menace to the public interest.
+Now I'll even go out on a limb here and say that most teachers who have tenure are awesome in every way, which is why they get tenure, but a very small and certain few got it by chicanery, string-pulling and just applying every year for decade after decade until a dean is overly forgiving and just gives everyone who applies tenure, and now there are 2-3 teachers who never should have gotten it and you can't get rid of them; or they get tenure and are great but then they let a little taste of power turn them into litigious, self-righteous grudge-carriers, kind of like old BECKETT.
+He was great as a teacher/drinking buddy but turn him into an archbishop/union rep and he's a menace to the public interest.
 Huffington's Kelli Goff writes about this in her review of WAITING FOR SUPERMAN:

 In a scene that will make every person's skin crawl, Guggenheim interviews a former superintendent who recounts attempting to fire teachers who were caught on video reading the newspaper as their students sat waiting to learn, and another who placed a child's head in a urinal.
 After firing the teachers in question -- like any normal person would -- the superintendent and district were forced to rehire them -- with back pay -- due to tenure.
 (Kelli Goff, Huffington Post, 9/28/10)